 - Poultry yards must at all times be kept clean and free from offensive odours.

-Roosters, peacocks, and guinea fowls should not be kept at residential properties as they serve little purpose and they create an unnecessary noise for neighbours
+If your poultry house was constructed after February 2014, you are not permitted under the Exempt and Complying SEPP to keep roosters without approval from Council.
+Roosters, peacocks, and guinea fowls should not be kept at residential properties as they serve little purpose, and they create an unnecessary noise for your neighbours.

 For further information regarding the keeping of poultry, please check the Environmental Health Fact sheet, or contact an Environmental Health Officer on Ph.
 (02) 4560 4444.